SolomonLalala/bu_cascs506_final/README.md

 - ### Apply final model on the testing set
 - ### Calculate R-squared and RMSE to evaluate the model performance

+## Priliminary Results
+- ### An elastic net regression model was trained with lambda = 0.4867 and 23 DNA methylation markers.
+The model predicted the age of individuals with an R-squared of 0.827 and RMSE of 6.04 years.
+- ###

 ## Reference
 ###### Anastasiadi D, Piferrer F. 2023.
 Bioinformatic analysis for age prediction using epigenetic clocks: Application to fisheries management and conservation biology.
 Front Mar Sci.
 10. doi:10.3389/fmars.2023.1096909.